-The Interfaith Ashram in Warburton Victoria is located within the Wurundjeri people’s terrirory.
+The house is located within the Wurundjeri people’s terrirory.
 There are seven clans that make up the Wurundjeri, and we speak a language called Woiworung.
 Woiworung country is the entire Yarra Valley from the headwaters of the Yarra River and all of its tributaries down to the Maribyrnong River and Kooyong-koot Creek.

 The Yarra River was called Birrarung by the Wurundjeri people who occupied the Yarra Valley and much of Central Victoria prior to European settlement.
 It is thought that Birrarung is derived from Wurundjeri words meaning “ever flowing”.
 Another common term was Birrarung Marr, thought to mean “river of mist” or “river bank”.

 Upon European arrival it was given the name ‘Yarra Yarra’ by John Helder Wedge of the Port Phillip Association in 1835, in the mistaken belief that this was the Aboriginal name for the river in the Boonwurrung language.
 However it is believed that ‘Yarra’ means “waterfall”, “flow”, or refers to running or falling water, descriptive of any river or creek in the area, not just the Yarra.
 The name Yarra Yarra is said to mean “ever flowing river”, but most likely refers to the Yarra Yarra falls which were later dynamited.
 Of their contact with local Wurunderi people in 1835, John Wedge wrote: